 Things to Do in Erie PA

-VISIT: Presque Isle State Park.
-It will take a good hour to drive through this 3,200-acre “Almost Island,” as the French termed it, and most of a weekend if you want to do everything.
-Linked to the mainland by a thin arrow of earth, you’ll find, on this resort of a State Park, miles of running trails, kayak rentals and launch areas, boat tours, two lighthouses, a Coast Guard Station, a prominent monument to Commodore Oliver Perry, and clean, enticing beaches.
+Presque Isle is linked to the mainland by a thin arrow of earth.
+Here, you’ll find, on this resort of a State Park, miles of running trails, kayak rentals and launch areas, boat tours, two lighthouses, a Coast Guard Station, a prominent monument to Commodore Oliver Perry, and clean, enticing beaches.

 In fact, this National Historic Landmark is Pennsylvania’s only “seashore” and habitat for more endangered, threatened and rare species than any other area of comparable size in Pennsylvania.
 The Park creates Presque Isle Bay, the harbor for the City of Erie, which makes for a scenic kayak or sail.